openath/openath.github.io/_posts/2023-02-07-apocalypse.md

 When once asked if all the technology he was introducing to the world was changing it for the worse, into a more soulless, less romantic place Bill Gates replied, “don’t worry, whatever I do will never replace the treasured words:  “let’s go climb a mountain, let’s go for a picnic.”

-Words that DO descend the world into a joyless place though are these from the Royal Parks:
+Words that DO descend the world into a joyless place though are these from the Royal Parks (last week, responding to a club who applied for permission to host a traditional race there):

 "Unfortunately, we are no longer accepting cross country events in Richmond Park as we feel these are not suitable for the park being a SSSI [site of special scientiic interest] and NNR [Natural nature reserve].”